Country selection

 According to VNM-12, the review and approval process for CEBRGLs takes 30 days.
 Meetings are scheduled upon request and are based on the availability of the majority of its members.

-According to the ECReg, within five (5) working days from the date that the research dossier evaluation results are available, the EC must send a written notification to the leading research institution and principal investigator, and publish the evaluation results on a bulletin board or on the website of the EC or the organization that established the EC.
+The ECReg indicates that within five (5) working days from the date that the research dossier evaluation results are available, the EC must send a written notification to the leading research institution and principal investigator.

 See Scope of Review section for details on the EC’s role in the clinical trial approval process.